Child Welfare Education Partnership Program

 Tuition and Educational Support

 Upon acceptance into the Child Welfare Education Program and before receiving Title IV-E tuition assistance, accepted students sign an agreement with the Oregon Department of Human Services that details the responsibilities of the agency and the student.
-The student agrees to work for DHS in a child welfare capacity or for tribal child welfare upon graduation from Portland State University’s BSW or MSW program.
+The student agrees to work for DHS in public Child Welfare or for tribal Child Welfare upon graduation from Portland State University’s BSW or MSW program.
 The payback obligation is one year of employment for every year of tuition support.
 The exact period of the work obligation varies depending upon the length of each student's participation in the Child Welfare Education Program.

 Applying to the Child Welfare Education Program (MSW and BSW programs)

 The Child Welfare Education Program requires a separate application (see link below) in addition to the School of Social Work application.
 Only those who submit an application for admittance to the School of Social Work by February 1 or those currently enrolled in PSU's BSW or MSW program are eligible to apply to the Child Welfare Education program.
 Students may apply for funding in any year of their MSW program and only in the senior year of the BSW program.
-Strong candidates will have experience working with children and families, familiarity with Oregon's public or tribal child welfare system and a desire to make a significant contribution to the field of public or tribal child welfare.
+Strong candidates will have experience working with children, youth and families, familiarity with Oregon's public or tribal Child Welfare system and a desire to make a significant contribution to the field of public or tribal Child Welfare.

 (NOTE: Application must be downloaded before filling out.
-Application must be signed and submitted via mail with all requisite supplementary materials.)
+Application must be signed and submitted via mail with all requisite supplementary materials.
+Also, DHS CW employees must have two years employment prior to applying and supervisory approval.)

 It's Not Just a Job - A Realistic Preview of a Career in Child Protective Services (video link)